-ENVIRONMENTAL IMPACT (SIGNIFICANCE BEFORE MITIGATION) MITIGATION MEASURES LEVEL OF SIGNIFICANCE AFTER MITIGATION FINDINGS OF FACT files maintained by the NWIC.
+ENVIRONMENTAL IMPACT (SIGNIFICANCE BEFORE MITIGATION) MITIGATION MEASURES Level of Significance After Mitigation FINDINGS OF FACT files maintained by the NWIC.
 The Monterey County Historic Property Data File Directory and National Register of Historic Resources do not list any cultural resources in the Plan Area.
 Any significant discoveries during construction would be required to be preserved in place or mitigated through relocation or documentation; and the project is not anticipated to considerably contribute to a significant reduction in cultural resources.
 The proposed project, when considered alongside all past, present, and probable future projects (inclusive of buildout of the various General Plans within Monterey County), would not be expected to cause any significant cumulative impacts.
 The proposed project would not have cumulatively considerable impacts associated with cultural resources.
-(DEIR, pp. 3.3-15 and 3.3-16) MINGATION Impact 3.4-1: Potential to generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment (Potentially Significant) Short-term construction GHG emissions are a one-time release of GHGs and are not expected to significantly contribute to global climate change over the lifetime of the Specific Plan.
+(DEIR, pp. 3.3-15 and 3.3-16) GREENHOUSE GASES, CLIMATE CHANGE, A Impact 3.4-1: Potential to generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment (Potentially Significant) Short-term construction GHG emissions are a one- time release of GHGs and are not expected to significantly contribute to global climate change over the lifetime of the Specific Plan.
 Even after incorporation of the mitigation measures provided in Section 3.1: Air Quality, overall GHGs generated by the proposed project are expected to be greater than the applicable thresholds of 1,150 MT of CO 2 e per year for construction emissions, 1.94 MT CO 2 e/service population/year for operational emissions during Year 2035, and 0.80 MT CO 2 e/service population/year for operational emissions during Year 2050.
 The project would generate GHG emissions, directly and indirectly, that may have a significant impact on the environment.
 (DEIR, pp. 3.4-31 through 3.4-38) Mitigation Measure 3.4-1: Prior to the approval of the tentative maps and development review permits, as applicable, pursuant to CEQA Guidelines section 15183.5(b), Plans for the Reduction of Greenhouse Gas Emissions, the project applicant shall prepare a Greenhouse Gas Reduction Plan (GGRP) aimed at achieving specific performance standards.
-The GGRP shall include the following: 1) The GGRP shall achieve a per capita operational emissions level of 1.94 MT CO 2 e/service population/year by year 2035, and 0.80 MT CO 2 e/service population/year by year 2050.
-2) Calculation of GHG emissions projection using an acceptable modeling tool such as the most recent version of CalEEMod.
+The GGRP shall include the following: The GGRP shall achieve a per capita operational emissions level of 1.94 MT CO2e/service population/year by year 2035, and 0.80 MT CO2e/service population/year by year 2035, and 0.80 MT CO2e/service population/year by rear 2035, and 0.80 MT CO2e/service population of CalEEMod.
 GHG reduction measures may include building and site energy reduction measures, measures to reduce project-generated vehicle miles traveled, or other measures.
 Off-site measures such as participation in a community-wide GHG reduction program(s), if any are adopted, or payment of GHG reduction fees (carbon offsets) into a qualified existing program, if one is in place, may be considered after all feasible on-site reduction measures are considered.
 The effectiveness of the GHG reduction measures included in the GGRP must be verifiable based SU Changes or alterations have been required in, or incorporated into the project, which substantially lessen the significant effects on the environment.
 Even so, the effects remain significant and unavoidable, and no additional mitigation is available to fully avoid the effects.
 Even with implementation of Mitigation Measure 3.4-1, it is possible that individual projects within the Plan Area may not achieve GHG reductions needed for their individual impacts to be less than significant.
 Therefore, the impact is significant and unavoidable.
 The City Council concludes, however, that the Project's benefits outweigh the significant unavoidable impact of the Project, as set forth in the Statement of Overriding Considerations.